November 03, 2023

 - Promote function through rehabilitation; and

-- Address mental health issues that often accompany an MS diagnosis.11
+- Address mental health issues that often accompany an MS diagnosis.19

-Clinicians typically use imaging tests to monitor inflammatory activity in the early stages of the disease, particularly lesions in the brain that drive many of the complications associated with MS. Clinicians may recommend imaging at least annually along with close follow-up for people with relapsing forms of MS who are not on a DMT, have not had relapses in the preceding two years and do not have active new MRI lesion activity on recent imaging.12 However, in progressive disease courses, functional decline associated with the neurodegenerative component of MS is not easily detected by MRIs or other imaging techniques, thereby complicating the development of effective treatment strategies.
+Frequency of testing: Clinicians typically use imaging tests to monitor inflammatory activity in the early stages of the disease, particularly lesions in the brain that drive many of the complications associated with MS. Clinicians may recommend imaging at least annually, along with close follow-up for people with relapsing forms of MS who are not on a DMT, have not had relapses in the preceding 2 years and do not have active new lesion activity as seen on recent MRI scans .20 However, in progressive forms of the disease , functional decline associated with the neurodegenerative component of MS is not easily detected by MRIs or other imaging techniques, thereby complicating the development of effective treatment strategies.

-Currently available DMTs can prevent disease progression and flare-ups of symptoms, albeit without repairing existing damage.
-DMTs should be offered as soon as an MS diagnosis is made and confirmed.
-It is unclear which treatments will work for each patient, so switching treatments early on after diagnosis is common.13 DMTs can be administered orally, via self-injection into the skin or muscle, or by infusion.
-Patients should be monitored closely when beginning treatment, as all DMTs carry the risk of side effects, some of which can be severe.
-Analyses of DMT efficacy suggest that those most often successful in slowing disease progression also have the highest risk of severe side effects.14
+DMTs are specialty pharmaceuticals that are the primary treatments for MS. Designed to prevent and/or delay relapses, these drugs tend to be very expensive, with potentially severe side effects.
+DMTs have a high cost since treatment typically requires specialized therapeutic administration and close monitoring, which includes regular clinic visits as well as imaging and laboratory testing.
+DMTs can be offered as soon as an MS diagnosis is made and confirmed.
+It is unclear which treatments will work for each patient, so switching treatments early on after diagnosis is common.21 DMTs can be administered orally, via self-injection into the skin or muscle or by infusion.
+Analyses of DMT efficacy suggest that the treatments most often successful in slowing disease progression also have the highest risk of severe side effects (like infection, difficulty breathing and retinal swelling) and can be more expensive.22

-Other common treatments and procedures related to MS that may appear in an employer’s claims include the following:
+Other common treatments and procedures related to MS that employers can consider covering include:

 - Brain and spine imaging tests to assess the progression of the disease for those who have recently had flare-ups;